-Dehydration is a serious condition in Leopard geckos.
-Applying the correct principles, fluid treatment can be life-saving.
+Dehydration is a serious condition.
+Applying the correct medical principles, fluid treatment of Leopard geckos can be life-saving.

 Table of contents